- Home

 - a sore that is itchy or bleeds.

-Check your skin for changes regularly.
-There is no set guideline on how often to check for skin cancer, but getting to know your own skin will help you notice any new or changing spots.
-If you have previously had a skin cancer or are at greater risk of developing skin cancer, ask your doctor how often you should check your skin.
+There is no set guideline on how often to check for skin cancer, but if you have had a skin cancer or are at greater risk of developing skin cancer, your doctor can tell you how often to check your skin.

 How to check your skin